-You should not receive aflibercept if you are allergic to it, or if you have:
+You should not use aflibercept if you are allergic to it, or if you have:

-- any type of bacterial, fungal, or viral infection in or around your eyes.
+- any type of infection (bacterial, fungal, viral) in or around your eyes.

 FDA pregnancy category C. It is not known whether aflibercept will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 It is not known whether aflibercept passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are using aflibercept.
+You should not breast-feed while using this medicine.

 How is aflibercept ophthalmic given (Eylea)?